Karen Campbell Counselling (MSc and MBACP registered)

 I am a qualified and experienced person-centred counsellor, having worked within a GP surgery and my private practice located in The Hub, Vicar Street, Falkirk which provides discrete access to my counselling service.

-I will listen, offer support and understanding, whilst at the same time be accepting of your values, attitudes and life-style in a non-judgmental way in an environment that is safe and confidential.
+I will listen, offer support and understanding, whilst at the same time be accepting of your values, attitudes and life-style in a non-judgemental way in an environment that is safe and confidential.

 I have experience of working with a wide range of client issues such as anxiety, depression, stress, illness, relationship and family issues, sexual identity, body image, bereavement and loss, post-natal depression and many others.